Frequently Asked Questions about Volunteering

 What is Special Events volunteering or one-time-only volunteering?

 Don't have the time to volunteer for MOM on a regular basis, but still want to help occasionally at a one-time event?

-Consider helping at one or more of our Special Events, held periodically throughout the year (e.g. Canstruction Madison (April); FCI Art Show and Auction (October); Creating for a Cause - MOM Holiday Art Fair (December)).
+Consider helping at one or more of our Special Events or Seasonal Programs, held periodically throughout the year (e.g. Back-to-School Program (August), Thanksgiving Food Distribution, or the Holiday Art Market (December).